Course List (NCR Campus)

 Instructors: Sonja Schmid and Mark Pierson

 Nuclear energy is at a crossroads: on the one hand, control regimes to contain the spread of nuclear weapons are being refined, while there are still countries seeking to acquire these weapons.
 On the other hand, we see a revival of nuclear energy as a low-carbon source of energy in some parts of the world, and simultaneously decisions to phase out nuclear energy as not worth the risk of beyond-design accidents.
 More than ever, then, effective communication is needed between the communities involved: nuclear scientists and engineers, energy strategists, regulators, policy-makers, the nonproliferation community, and the general public.
 This course offers the next generation of nuclear engineers and science and technology policy scholars a solid introduction to the main features of our global nuclear nonproliferation regime.
 The seminar combines an overview of technical questions, historical developments, and policy challenges relating to nuclear energy and proliferation, using current case studies.
-Topics include origins of the nuclear nonproliferation regime, technical basics of the nuclear fuel cycle, international safeguards, and the threat of nuclear terrorism.
-Graduate students from all disciplines are welcome, particularly those from technical disciplines, STS, and international policy studies.
-There will be one instructor each in Blacksburg and in the National Capital Region.

 Theoretical and practical aspects of the public's role in the development, application, and oversight of scientific and technological advances.